ybaik/gain-and-tax/readme.md

     python build_final_table.py --csv-dir path/to/csv --output-path path/to/*gain_final_save.xlsx --format-path path/to/output.xlsx
     ```

-    - Replace `path/to/csv` with the directory containing all CSV files (E*TRADE and Kiwoom).
+    - Replace `path/to/csv` with the directory containing all CSV files (E*TRADE, Kiwoom and others).
     - Replace `path/to/*gain_final_save.xlsx` with the desired output path for the consolidated gain/loss table.
     - Replace `path/to/output.xlsx` with the path to a template XLSX file.